 “After my leg was amputated I didn’t know what to do with myself.
 Only in my thirties, it felt like my working life was over.
 I was in the Army for a total of ten years and it’s all I ever really knew, so thinking about doing anything else was daunting.

 I was at the Defence Medical Rehabilitation Centre at Headley Court in Surrey for 18 months after the incident, where injured members of the British Armed Forces are treated.
 The centre deals with patients with physical disabilities but also with those suffering with post traumatic stress disorder.

 Once rehab was over, I was referred to The Poppy Factory, the country’s leading employment charity for veterans with health conditions or impairments.
 My case worker, Peter Rhodes, was brilliant.
-He passed me onto Pertemps as he knew their reputation for working with ex-military is rst-class.
+He passed me onto Pertemps as he knew their reputation for working with ex-military is first-class.
 I was then introduced to Rebecca Thorn, Pertemps’ Forces Liaison Coordinator and Darren Knight, the Forces Liaison Manager.

-Rebecca and Darren, along with the Pertemps Driver Training team, assisted me in gaining the con dance and competence to drive both LGV Cat C and Cat C+E. I’m now all set to begin my career on the road – I have exible employment with Freightliner and couldn’t be happier to be trying something new.
+Rebecca and Darren, along with the Pertemps Driver Training team, assisted me in gaining the confidence and competence to drive both LGV Cat C and Cat C+E. I’m now all set to begin my career on the road – I have exible employment with Freightliner and couldn’t be happier to be trying something new.

 Throughout the training and recruitment process, I have been impressed with Pertemps’ can-do attitude.
 The staff make you feel like anything is possible.
-Even though my leg injury has been an obstacle in the past and knocked my con dence, I now feel like I can do anything I set my mind to thanks to Pertemps.”
+Even though my leg injury has been an obstacle in the past and knocked my confidence, I now feel like I can do anything I set my mind to thanks to Pertemps.”